Born: 1894, Ipswich.

 Soldiers’ Effects to Walter H. Laws – father.

-Thomas is also remembered on St Mary at Stoke Church Ipswich, War Memorial.
+Thomas is also remembered on the war memorial at St. Mary at Stoke Church, Ipswich.

 Suffolk Regiment, 2nd Battalion: